 ICEHOTEL During the Winter Season

-ICEHOTEL in winter is an experience you won’t find anywhere else in the world.
+ICEHOTEL in winter is an experience you won’t find anywhere else.
 From December through March, the ICEHOTEL is open for business and ready to give visitors a one-of-a-kind experience.

 You can spend time in the new hand-carved arts suites or ice rooms before the snow melts into the River Torne anew.
 The seasonal artwork suite is individually crafted each year with inventive and even quirky designs from artists of many cultures.

 The Ice Hotel is unlike any other; it’s the first of its kind.
 There are 20 more regular ice rooms, which feature less artwork and a bed of ice.
-In addition to ice seats, there is a third option known as Warm Accommodation.
+In addition to ice seats, a third option is Warm Accommodation.
 ICEHOTEL in the winter is not to be missed.

 ICEHOTEL the rest of the year